 Tying the Non-Slip Loop Knot

 The non-slip loop knot ranks as one of the most useful fishing knots.
-Its main benefit is that it allows a plug, jig, fly or bait to look more natural by swinging freely on the line or leader.
-When fishing a frisky live bait on a single hook, for example, the loop knot provides less resistance and allows the bait to wriggle more naturally.
+Its main benefit is that it allows a plug, jig, fly, or bait to look more natural by swinging freely on the line or leader.
+When fishing a frisky live bait on a single hook, for example, the loop knot provides less resistance, allowing the bait to wriggle more energetically.

 Similarly, many anglers use the loop knot when fishing leadhead jigs for fluke and sea bass, as well as freshwater bass, as the loop lets the lure swing freely as it’s jigged up and down.
 Ditto when vertical jigging with diamond jigs.

 Lastly, the loop knot enhances the swimming action of certain lipped plugs when slow-trolled or using a stop-and-go retrieve.
 And when slinging pencil poppers and stick baits for stripers and bluefish, the loop knot lets these teardrop-shaped lures bobble and wobble more erratically on the surface.
 The same applies to topwater baits in fresh water.

 The loop knot does have drawbacks, however.
 For one, it’s more obtrusive than other knots, which may make a difference if the fish are being line-shy, plus it tends to pick up weeds and grass.
-Also, there are times when you might not want the lure to swing freely on the line, such as when you need more control over manipulating your plug or when twitching a soft-plastic jerkbait through the water.
+Also, there are times when you might not want the lure to swing freely on the line, such as when you need more control over manipulating your plug or fly, or when twitching a soft-plastic jerkbait through the water.

 Step One: Begin by tying a loose overhand knot in the line or leader.